 '''

 #

 PRECMD=

-#

 Variable: POSTCMD

 Default value: NONE

 Description: This variable can be used to run a command after oracle

 backups have completed.

 The post command must return a non zero exit code if it fails.
 It is

 the resposibility of the script writer to ensure that the script

 returns the proper exit code.
 Please refer chapter 5 of the

-BusinesSuite

-Module for Oracle Administrator's Guide UNIX Version for templates
+BusinesSuite Module for Oracle Administrator's Guide UNIX Version

-and

-examples.
+for templates and examples.

 Setting this variable is optional.

-#

 POSTCMD=

-#

 Variable: NSR_DATA_VOLUME_POOL

 Default value: none

 Description: If this variable is set to name a media pool, then

 database

 backups will be directed to the named media pool.

 If not set DMO will use the "Default" pool.

 Setting this variable is optional.

-#

 NSR_DATA_VOLUME_POOL=

-#

 Variable: NSR_NO_BUSY_ERRORS

 Default value: FALSE

 Description: If this variable is set to a value of TRUE then DMO will

 will fail immediately if it encounters a busy server while

 initializing

 the session.

 If this variable is not set DMO will fail immediately

 Setting this variable is optional.

-#

 NSR_NO_BUSY_ERRORS=FALSE

-'''

-'''

-Variable: NSR_CHECKSUM
+Variable: NSR CHECKSUM

 Default value: FALSE

 Description: This environment variable specifies checksumming

 is performed on the data.

+'''

+'''

 If this variable is not set DMO will not use checksumming by default.

 Setting this variable is optional.

-#

-NSR CHECKSUM=FALSE

-#
+NSR_CHECKSUM=FALSE

 Variable: NSR_ENCRYPTION

 Default value: FALSE

 Description: This environment variable specifies encryption

 is performed on the data.

 If this variable is not set DMO will not use encryption by default.

 Setting this variable is optional.

-#

 NSR_ENCRYPTION=FALSE

-#

 Variable: NSR_COMPRESSION

 Default value: FALSE

 Description: This environment variable specifies compression

 is performed on the data.

 If this variable is not set DMO will not use compression by default.

 Setting this variable is optional.

-#

 NSR_COMPRESSION=FALSE

-#

 Variable: NSR_DEBUG_FILE

 Default value: none

 Description: To enable debugging output for DMO set the following to

 an appropriate path and file name.

 Setting this variable is for debugging purposes only

-#

 #NSR_DEBUG_FILE=

-#

 Not Supported

 Variable: OBK_DEVDBG

 Default value: none

 Description: Set as instructed by Technical Support.

 Setting this variable is for debugging purposes only

 #OBK_DEVDBG=0x0000000

+Shell and environment variables not configured by user.

 '''